-The Association is seeking candidates for President, 1st Vice President, 2nd Vice President, 3rd Vice President [one year term each], two directors [three-year term].
+The Association is seeking candidates for President, 1st Vice President, 2nd Vice President, 3rd Vice President [one year term each], three directors [three-year term].
 See descriptions and responsibilities of positions below.

 - The Nominating Committee shall be appointed by the President and shall consist of five members.
 No two members of the Nominating Committee shall be from the same county.
 The Nominating Committee may propose no member of the Nominating Committee, as a candidate for any officer or director position

 - Members in good standing may submit suggestions to the Nominating Committee before the annual meeting for consideration by such Committee.

 - The Nominating Committee shall present a proposed slate of officers and/or directors at the annual meeting.
 Names of those candidates for office shall be posted just inside the meeting room, prior to the annual meeting for review by the membership.
 Floor nominations, as allowed under the decorum of Robert's Rules of Order, will be permitted.